G606

 • parapet spectate from our everyday world

-• m draws us with her gaze
+• Madonna draws us with her gaze

 • dawn sky also a metaphor